30 top things to do in York with teenagers

 York with older kids – Castle Museum

-The York Castle Museum is many things as the old prison has now been repurposed into a brilliant and exciting, unique collection.
+The York Castle Museum is many things, as the old prison has now been repurposed into a brilliant, exciting, and unique collection.
 The best way to describe it is an eclectic collection of displays.

 In other displays, you will be taken back to the psychedelic swinging sixties with clothes, music and memorabilia.
-Visitors can explore Victorian Street, which is a recreation of a typical 19th-century street complete with authentic shop fronts, homes, and public buildings.
+Visitors can explore Victorian Street, a recreation of a typical 19th-century street complete with authentic shop fronts, homes, and public buildings.

 York hop on hop off the bus

 Like all hop on hop off buses, the York version will whizz you around town.
 The real value in some of these tours is the headphone commentary that tells you so much about the towns.
-The bus has 20 stops at different York attractions and runs from 9.00 am to 5.30 pm every day.
+The bus has 20 stops at different York attractions and runs from 9.00 am to 5.30 pm daily.

 You will travel through the old town gates and pass along the town walls.
-You will see the amazing York Minster, National Railway Museum and the York Castle Museum.
+You will see the amazing York Minster, the National Railway Museum and the York Castle Museum.
 Take advantage of the bus to see all the sights on the first lap then get off where you want on the second lap.

 This may be the easiest way to see the city on family days out in York.
 Learn more about the York hop on hop off bus tour and book your tickets here